kalopa/gps_time/README.md

 is the time in milliseconds.
 The tenth field has the date in the form **YYMMDD** in a not particularly Y2K-friendly format.

+# Compiling and Installing

+The application doesn’t require any third-party libraries apart from libc.
+You’ll need a C compiler such as **gcc** or **clang**, **make**, and **libc**.
+Compiling should just be a matter of typing `make`.
+If you get compiler errors or warnings, raise a bug or get in touch.

+You can install the binary wherever you see fit, but */usr/local/bin* is a reasonable option.

+# Usage

+The program takes three optional arguments:

+* -s BAUD (sets the baud rate)
+* -l DEVICE (sets the serial device)
+* -v (prints verbose debugging info)

+A good example might be:

+    $ gps_time -s 9600 -l /dev/ttyu1 -v